By Genevieve Simperingham

+By Genevieve Simperingham**

 	Any and all attempts by the parent to stop their child expressing their upset tends to result in another upset happening before too long.
 “So I simply listen and empathize until my child is no longer upset?”
 Yes, that’s exactly what’s needed as often as is practically possible to achieve!
 But doesn’t this train them to just cry all the time?
 Actually, the opposite tends to be true.
 Children who truly get their painful emotions out of their system tend to overall become much more secure, settled and resilient.
 Yet in my years of helping parents, this simple (in theory!) process is one of the hardest things for parents to possibly achieve on a consistent basis!

 	The main causes of arguments and power struggles tend to be;

-- Reasoning with an upset child who can't reason when upset.
-Our child doesn't need to agree with our decision, they simply need to see that we're very clear about it and still love and care for them.
+	- Reasoning with an upset child who can’t reason when upset.
+Our child doesn’t need to agree with our decision, but they do need to see that we’re very clear about it and are truly caring for them.

 	- Parents being cold or punitive towards children if they get upset about their unfulfilled desires.
 This can cause children to feel ashamed and incompetent.

 	- Being overly permissive which gives children the unhealthy and untrue message that others should give them everything they desire or allow them to behave however they want.
 Being permissive can fail to help a child understand how their actions impact others.
 Permissive parenting denies the child the opportunity to develop self-discipline and encourages a distorted sense of entitlement.

 	- Giving mixed messages, saying “yes” when we want to say “no” or “no” when we want to say “yes”.
 This leads to confusion, resentments and much parent-child tension.